ruuti/note-app/README.md

 - Create, edit and delete notes in realtime
 - Create and delete folders
 - Drag and drop notes between folders
+- Edit folder name inline by double clicking a folder name
 - Rich text editor with **bold**, *italic* and underline
 - Advanced live fuzzy-search